The Automatic Handicap System for Golf Croquet

 Games Played Within the Croquet England Domain

-All singles games in Croquet England Calendar Fixtures, Federation Leagues, inter-club contests and Designated Club Competitions qualify for the system.
+All singles games in Croquet England Calendar Fixtures, Federation leagues, inter-club contests and designated club competitions qualify for the system.

 Designated Club Competitions are competitions for which all the following apply:

-- run by Croquet England Affiliate Clubs
+- Run by Croquet England Affiliate Clubs

-- hoops set to Croquet England Tournament standard
+- Hoops set to Croquet England Tournament standard

-- clearly publicised prior to the start of the tournament as consisting of qualifying games.
+- Clearly publicised prior to the start of the tournament as consisting of qualifying games.

-Doubles, friendly games within a club, ad hoc games and abandoned games are specifically excluded from the system.
+Doubles, friendly games within a club, ad-hoc games and abandoned games are specifically excluded from the system.

 Friendly matches between clubs are included in the system unless both clubs agree prior to the start of the match that the games will not be included.